Review: The Jabra Elite 7 Active are a great fit for the workout crowd

 Review: Get the right fit and sound with the Jabra Elite 7 Pro

-Jabra chopped off a fair bit of size to make the Elite 7 Pro small and versatile enough to fit a wider variance of ears with the same level of comfort.
+Jabra chopped off a fair bit of size to make the Elite 7 Pro small and versatile enough to fit a wider range of ears with the same comfort level.
 Then, it coupled with everything else these earbuds do well.

-Google is running out of time.
-The Pixel Watch needs to happen now.
+Every PS5 video game delay in 2022 — and their upcoming release dates

-We're all tired of Google internally testing smartwatches and then never releasing one.
-The Pixel ecosystem is prime for a smartwatch and now that Wear OS got some much-needed attention, so is the software.
-Do it now Google.
+Many high-profile games were delayed throughout the last couple of years due to COVID-19.
+Unfortunately, the games industry saw that trend continue well into 2021.
+So we've compiled a list of every game delayed or bumped into 2022 and beyond.
+Here's what you can expect!